Water Softner and Reverse Osmosis System FAQ’s

 There are many types of Reverse Osmosis Systems, and one size rarely fits all.
-That’s why we offer free in-home evaluations on your drinking water.
+That’s why we offer in-home evaluations on your drinking water.
 We’ll come to your home, test your water for hardness and provide solutions that work best for the size of your home and your family’s water usage.
 It also depends on whether you need a two-stage or a five-stage RO system to achieve the quality of drinking water you desire.

 What are the differences between a two-stage RO unit and a five-stage RO unit?

 The two-stage unit uses two water filters, while the five-stage unit uses five water filters.
 A five-stage system gives you better quality drinking water as it filters out more impurities to give you pure water.

 How often do I need to change my Reverse Osmosis filters?

 We recommend changing the filters on your water purifier system every six months depending on your water usage for good clean drinking water.
 You should also consult your owner’s manual.

 What causes low pressure at my Reverse Osmosis spout?

 The most common reason for low pressure is the need to change the water filters.
 If that does not resolve the problem, contact us today.
 We can help you trouble-shoot your system.